harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 >[!important]
 >Note that with a constructor, `struct` is initialized using paratheses (e.g. `Person p("Alice", 30);`) as opposed to braces (e.g. `Person p = {"Alice", 30};`).
 This shows that the constructor is a function whose main purpose is to initialize the object's members.

+- If you do not explicitly define any constructors for a `struct` (or `class`), the compiler will automatically provide a **default constructor**.
+	- This automatically generated constructor is known as an <mark class="hltr-trippy">implicit default constructor</mark> and performs basic initialization based on their types.

 #### Types of constructors in a struct
 - <mark class="hltr-trippy">Default constructor</mark> : initializes members to default values, or leaves them uninitialized.